lithnet/access-manager/README.md

 ![](https://github.com/lithnet/laps-web/wiki/images/RateLimited.png)

 ### Modern authentication options
-The web app supports traditional integrated windows authentication, as well as external authentication providers such as ADFS or 3rd party OpenID Connect providers.
+The web app supports traditional integrated windows authentication, as well as external authentication providers such as [ADFS](https://github.com/lithnet/laps-web/wiki/Setting-up-authentication-with-Active-Directory-Federation-Services) or 3rd party OpenID Connect providers such as [Azure AD](https://github.com/lithnet/laps-web/wiki/Setting-up-authentication-with-Azure-Active-Directory) and [Okta](https://github.com/lithnet/laps-web/wiki/Setting-up-authentication-with-Okta).
 Using an external authentication provider allows you the option of providing additional protections for the application such as multifactor authentication.

 ## Guides
 *   [Installing the app](https://github.com/lithnet/laps-web/wiki/Installing-the-app)